 I want these journals to be of practical use to you during the semester and understand that privacy is important if that is to be the case.
-To this end, at the end of the semester you will select a sample of five entries that you are comfortable sharing to scan and submit electronically.
+To this end, at the end of the semester you will select a sample of five entries that you are comfortable sharing to scan and upload to Canvas.
 I will only read those five entries.
-At the end of the semester you should about 50-60 separate daily entries.
+You will also upload a List of Entries where you indicate the dates for which you completed a wellness journal entry.
+At the end of the semester you should about 50-60 separate daily entries, and this should be reflected in you List of Entries.